viniciushashizume/muse-chat-connect/README.md

 # Agente LABRIOT: RAG Chat Application

-This repository contains a full-stack chat application designed to answer questions about specific documents.
-It features a React/Vite frontend and a Python/FastAPI backend that uses Retrieval-Augmented Generation (RAG) with Google's Gemini model.
+This repository contains a complete chat application designed to answer questions about specific documents.
+It features a React/Vite frontend and a Python/FastAPI backend that utilizes Augmented Generation by Retrieval (RAG) with Google's Gemini model.

-The backend API indexes local PDF documents and uses them as a knowledge base to provide context-aware answers to user queries.
+The backend API indexes local PDF documents and uses them as a knowledge base to provide contextual answers to user queries and generate challenges based on learning areas.

 ## Technology Stack